Heart Meet Butt

 I allowed myself to sleep well past sunrise and stumble around the apartment in my pyjamas for a few hours before doing anything productive even crossed my mind.
 Around noon, my caffeine craving kicked in so I wrestled my hair into a bright pink scrunchie- yes, I am stuck in the 80’s, sue me- and threw on a pair of sunglasses to shield my eyes from the blazing Texas sun.
 I was about half way out the door before I saw the tiny red line on the mailbox indicating it was full- heart meet butt.

 That was three hours ago.
 Now, here I sit with an envelope between shaky fingers wondering which way my world will turn.
 Will I be heading back to New York to be lectured by my father or will I be starting a new life in Colorado with my best friend.
 For some reason I only applied to one veterinarian program in the hopes that somehow that would make it lucky.
 Now, I think that was probably the stupidest idea I’ve ever had.

 I don’t even lift my eyes from the emblem on the front of the letter to acknowledge Lara entering our apartment.

 “You should really get off the floor, I never did catch that ginormous centipede last night,” she deadpans as she drops her keys and bag on the kitchen counter and takes a seat on the couch to my left.
 I pull myself up off the floor and plop down beside her; handing her the letter.

-“You open it.”
-Ever my good luck charm, Lara, in all her Irish glory, peels open the letter and turns it over in her tiny hands.
-She hesitates, baby blue eyes nervously studying my face before turning her sights on the letter between her fingers.
+Ever my good luck charm, Lara, in all her Irish glory, eyes me tentatively before peeling open the letter.
+She hesitates, baby blue eyes nervously studying my face before turning her sights on the letter between her dainty fingers.